thirtythreedown/big-cardboard-laptop-stand/README.md

+tl;dr: Bee needed a new stand for his laptop but can't spare the money for plywood right now.
+June made him one out of 3.5mm-thick cardboard boxes lying around.
 Bee needed a new stand for his laptop but can't spare the money for plywood right now.
 June made him one out of 3.5mm-thick cardboard boxes lying around.

 ---